UPDATED 10 FEB 2018

 Above: The PRC-25 in the “radio pocket” of an ALICE Pack Medium, they way we often carried them in the service once the ALICE packs became available.
 Or sometimes lashed to the ALICE pack frame with LC-2 straps, no Pack attached.
 The ST-138 works OK if that’s all you were carrying but as usual, the designers were not thinking of integrating it with all the other LBE gear you would be carrying.
 Here the PRC-25 is wired with coaxial cable from its BNC connector to a “Jungle Antenna” up in the trees.

 Note the missing “Z-1” power connector shorting plug in some pic’s.
 I didn’t have one of those at the time so I just inserted appropriate jumpers into the panel connector to complete the battery circuits directly.
 My radio is powered by 2 “D” Cells (with a DIY 1 ohm resistor in series) for the 2DF4 filament and two 6 volt, 6.5 A-H Gel Cells in series for the rest of the electronics.
 It all fits in the stock battery box and I can charge the Gel Cell by connecting alligator leads to the Power connector jumper when the Z-1 plug is not used.
 The 1 ohm resistor in the filament line is needed to drop some voltage (from fresh batteries) to the tube filament when it is cold-started.
-It is made from 10 feet of 30 gauge magnet wire wound on a high value resistor as a form.
+It is made from about 6 feet of 30 gauge magnet wire wound on a high value resistor as a form.
 Works great.
 Live long and prosper.

 The handset shown above is an H-350 noise cancelling type actually designed for the new digital field telephones.
 It has a 6-contact U-229 style connector but it works well with the PRC-25, especially the noise cancelling feature.
 In the service, I had only used the older H-189/U handsets, the newer H-250 had not yet made the scene.